Driving in NZ Banner Karamea

 • Less than 500 kilometres of New Zealand’s 100,000 kilometres of roads are motorway or expressway.
 This results in average speeds on longer journeys being significantly lower than elsewhere in the world.
 On intercity drives you can expect to maintain an average speed of approximately 80 kilometres per hour.
 However this may vary from as high as 90 to as low as 50 kilometres per hour in some of the areas you are likely to visit.

 • Fuel stations are rarely more than 50 kilometres apart, with only a couple of regions where you can travel 200 kilometres between fuelling opportunities.
 All New Zealand Frontiers motorhomes are fitted with long range tanks, providing over 800 kilometres travel from full.
 This offers the opportunity to avoid having to purchase fuel in expensive rural extremities where fuel quality may also be inferior.
-All major fuel stations have shops selling legendary pies seriously good coffee.
+All major fuel stations have shops selling legendary pies and seriously good coffee.

 • There are very few toll roads and access to those that do exist is included in your New Zealand Frontiers rental package.